Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

        or segment.
 Such signaling may also be inserted in a later stage by the receiving entity.
-   16. The MPEG-DASH manifest shall use SegmentTemplate in each AdaptationSet (or in each contained Represention).
+   16. The MPEG-DASH manifest shall use SegmentTemplate in each AdaptationSet (or in each contained Representation).
          a.
 The SegmentTemplate@initiatization in the MPEG-DASH manifest shall contain the single substring $RepresentationID$ and the SegmentTempate@media shall contain the single substring $RepresentationID$ and